45 Things To Know Before Visiting Guatemala – Guatemala Travel Tips For First Timers

 The Mayan culture is great to learn because they are part of Guatemala’s past, present and future.
 I recommend you to spend at least 3-4 weeks in Guatemala since the country is big and transportation takes time when moving around.

-Read here what to wear in Guatemala, Guatemalan breakfast, vegetarian food in Guatemala, drinks in Guatemala, Instagrammable places in Guatemala, Budget travel in Guatemala, food in Guatemala and Backpacking Guatemala travel guide.
+Read here what to wear in Guatemala, Guatemalan breakfast, vegetarian food in Guatemala, drinks in Guatemala, Instagrammable places in Guatemala, food in Guatemala and Backpacking Guatemala travel guide.

 GUATEMALA TRAVEL TIPS AND THINGS TO KNOW BEFORE VISITING GUATEMALA